Saksham-official/RepoMind/prd.md

 **Auto-close Stale Issues**
 Issues with no activity in 60 days: Orbiter posts a "is this still relevant?" comment, adds `stale` label.
 If no response in 7 days: closes with explanation.

+### Phase 3 (Advanced Unique Features)

+**"Self-Healing" Documentation**
+If Orbiter answers the exact same question in 3 different issues via RAG, it automatically generates a PR to update `README.md` or `FAQ.md` with the new information.

+**Toxicity & Maintainer Burnout Detection**
+Analyze issue comments for aggressive sentiment or maintainer fatigue.
+Send private dashboard alerts to core maintainers to protect community health.

+**"Blast Radius" PR Prediction**
+Cross-reference new PRs against all currently open PRs to warn reviewers of potential severe merge conflicts if core files are heavily modified simultaneously.

+**Contributor "Expertise" Mapping**
+Use `git blame` and ChromaDB to assign new bugs/features to community members who specifically authored those modules, building contributor engagement.

 ---

 ## 6. ML Model